-(a) Prosperity Partner contributions are charitable contributions to the State of Colorado and
+(a) Prosperity Partner contributions are charitable contributions to the State of Colorado and may be deductible as allowed by federal and state tax law.

 (b) CESA shall provide appropriate tax documentation to all contributors.

 (c) The value of benefits received (state park passes, etc.) shall be disclosed and may reduce deductibility as required by law.